ministryofjustice/community-proxy/README.md

 # Deployment

 Deployment is handled manually.
-This sevice resides in the Fix And Go environment.
+This sevice resides in the Fix And Go environment:

+    Stage (T2) - t2pml0007
+    Prod            - ????

-This is deployed to two NDH hosts to act as the Community API proxy.
+This is deployed within docker to the two NDH hosts above to act as the Community API proxy.

 The service is temporary and will handle Oauth2 token authentication on behalf of the CommunityAPI until such time as it performs this itself.

 # Docker

+The Dockerfile exposes port 8080 in the container and the docker run command maps 8080/tcp in the container to 8081/tcp on the docker host.

-To build the docker image:
+To build & push the docker image to Docker Hub:

 $ docker build -t ministryofjustice/community-proxy .
 $ docker login
 $ docker push ministryofjustice/community-proxy:latest

+To run the container locally and expose 8081 to the local host:

-$ docker run --detach -p 8080:8081 ministryofjustice/community-proxy
+$ docker run -p 8081:8080 -name "community-proxy" -d -t ministryofjustice/community-proxy:latest

 # IntelliJ setup